matkosoric/Data-Visualizations/Zeppelin/SanFranciscoLibrary/README.md

 San Francisco Library with Zeppelin Notebook
 ===================================================

-This Zeppelin notebook uses publicly available data set of San Francisco library usage.
-First image represent the ratio between members who have provided their e-mail adress and those who have not, partitioned by predefined age groups.
-Second graph is a pie chart of sum of total checkouts, grouped by home library.
-Third graph is an area chart of sum fo total checkouts, grouped by patron type, filtered by top 6 types.
+This Zeppelin notebook uses a publicly available dataset of the San Francisco library users.
+First image represents the ratio between members who have provided their e-mail address and those who have not, partitioned by predefined age groups.
+The second figure is a pie chart of the sum of total checkouts, grouped by home library.
+The third figure is an area chart of the sum of total checkouts, grouped by patron type, filtered by the top six types.

 ### Original DataSet